broccolini/designertocoder.github.com/_posts/2011-08-16-how-github-works-hours.markdown

   You're reading part one of <strong><a href="/posts/how-github-works">How GitHub Works</a></strong>, a three-post journey into how we work at GitHub.
-  They're all separate posts on different topics, but if you're interested you can also read the other two soon.
+  They're all separate posts on different topics, but if you're interested you can also read the next one: <a href="/posts/how-github-works-asynchronous/">Be Asynchronous</a>.

 </div>